lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ”In October 2015, HathiTrust comprised over 13.7 million volumes, including 5.3 million of which were in the public domain in the United States.”
 (Wikipedia)

 As of 2017, the delivery of free CDs has been discontinued, though the ISO image is still available for download.

+Created to pool resources/share costs to meet immense scholarly demand (focused on physical books)

+MLA talk Jan 20 2021

+The work of archivists is accepting and managing loss

+![][ScreenShot2021-01-10at12.20.20PM]![][ScreenShot2021-01-10at12.22.09PM]

+“Analog collections are *in a relative sense* dramatically less important than they were, but this does not mean *un*important”

+![][ScreenShot2021-01-10at12.24.37PM]

+Goes right to HathiTrust as a crucial “collective effort”

+The real action is to *share funds*